Klortiz/cse15l-lab-reports/lab3.md

 `3) find -mtime` (***m***odified ***time***stamp)
 This is that *ChatGPT* search the professor is so excited about.
-For his sake, I'm going to include a screenshoot of the important output:
+For his sake, I'm going to include a screenshoot of ChatGPT's relevant output:
 > (Basically, I'll let *ChatGPT* take over the explanation of `-ntime`)

 ![image](https://user-images.githubusercontent.com/122419405/218333822-d9003497-2576-402b-9b1c-783f5e8c4861.png)